 Everyone votes in secret.
 They have the right to choose their preferred candidate free of anyone else’s influence.

 - To vote, people must show proof of their identity and address.

 - Each voter gets a ballot from an election officer.

 - The voter takes the ballot behind a voting screen and marks an X beside the name of their chosen candidate.

 - The voter places their ballot in a ballot box.

 Did you know?
-There are many services and tools such as magnifiers and large-grip pencils to help make the vote accessible to all.
+There are many tools and services, such as magnifiers and large-grip pencils, to help make the vote accessible to all.